 Identifying student information must be provided with the transfer.
 Funds that cannot be processed will not be held.
 Please notify BYU within 24 hours (but no sooner) that funds have been transferred.

 Credit Hours and Payment Periods

 Unless specified by the granting organization, funds will not be split and will be applied towards the current semester of enrollment (or the next period of enrollment if not currently enrolled).
 If you, or the granting agency, wishes otherwise, a written request is needed.
 Students should send a YMessage and the agency should send an email.
-Changes to an award may only be made twice.
+Changes to an award may only be made once.

 If no minimum GPA is specified by the donor, BYU will release funds for students regardless of their current GPA.